 SuitShop, for example, gives potential shoppers immediate answers to size, shopping, and return-related questions.
+This can even be accessed right from the checkout page.
 Not only does it relieve pressure on customer support teams, but real-time responses give shoppers less time to debate whether or not they should purchase.

 10. Reinforce sales with psychological triggers

 There’s a psychological battle happening inside your customer’s brain every time they debate whether to purchase something online.
 Is it worth spending money on?
 Do they really need the product?